 Since its formation as a territorial county in 1836, Dane County has seen constant population growth.
 With approximately 516,000 residents, it is the second largest county in Wisconsin, yet agriculture remains an important part of the county’s economy.
-The Dane County Board of Supervisors (made up of 37 elected representatives) is the county’s legislative and policy-making body, and it is the entity sponsoring this UniverCity Year partnership.
+The Dane County Board of Supervisors (made up of 37 elected representatives) is the county’s legislative and policy-making body.
 Sharon Corrigan of Middleton currently chairs the county board.
-The Dane County Executive is the chief elected official, responsible for the overall operation and management of the county.
-Joe Parisi is currently serving his second four-year term in this position.

 Four project areas

 - Frequent Users of County Services